prismicio-community/nextjs-tutorial-app-router/README.md

+> **Note**: This repository's companion tutorial is not yet published.
+>
+> Please [check the Prismic Blog](https://prismic.io/blog) periodically or [follow Prismic on Twitter](https://twitter.com/prismicio) to learn when the tutorial is available.
+>
+> In the meantime, feel free to check out this repository as an example of using Prismic with the Next.js App Router. 🙂

 # How to use Prismic with the Next.js App Router

 The [Next.js App Router][nextjs-app-router] and [React Server Components][react-server-components], two recently released innovative features, are great tools to build websites with [Prismic][prismic].